Jazz Chisholm Player Props: Marlins vs. Guardians

 Jazz Chisholm At The Plate

-- Chisholm is batting .235 with a double, a triple, three home runs and six walks.
+- Chisholm has a double, a triple, three home runs and six walks while batting .235.

-- Chisholm has driven in a run in six games this season (33.3%), including one multiple-RBI game.
+- In six games this season, Chisholm has picked up an RBI, with more than one RBI once.

-- In six of 18 games this year, he has scored, including multiple runs once.
+- He has scored at least once six times this season (33.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.